 Focus on Cultivating a Sense of Belonging

-Most Middle East companies and organizations highlight their company culture and people-centric initiatives as their utmost accomplishment.
+Most Middle East companies and organisations highlight their company culture and people-centric initiatives as their utmost accomplishment.
 But telework and hybrid work have challenged that conviction and made many HR professionals wonder whether they can recreate the same atmosphere in a digital setting.

 As a result, many businesses will focus on identifying how to help employees feel a greater sense of purpose.
 They will also increase their efforts to create meaningful jobs and ensure people find their daily assignments engaging.